ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 ### ibmcloud doi command help
 {: #ibmcloud-command-help}
- This command displays the details of flags needed for a given command
+ The following command displays the details of flags that are needed for a command:
 ```
  ibmcloud doi <command> --help
 ```